The Case for Agile Kiosk Software Design and Specifications

-Your kiosk software specification tells us what you want us to build and allows us to produce a
+Your kiosk software design and specifications tells us what you want us to build and allows us to produce a

 style specification where you invest several weeks or even months upfront planning